Aktobe: Modern history

 In 1932, Aktyubinsk was named capital city of Aktyubinsk Region.
 The city developed extensively during World War II as a result of the evacuation and reconstruction of factories from Ukraine and from Moscow, including a worker's cooperative, a ferroalloy factory, and an X-ray factory.
 Chromium also began to be mined and processed in the region.
 In the 1960s, an extensive expansion of the city was undertaken by Soviet authorities, resulting in the construction of a city center and a sports stadium.

 The city's society and economy have dramatically changed since Kazakhstan's independence in 1991.
 Older heavy industries have declined and been replaced in importance with the energy sector.
 The city has continued to expand with new construction and with many Kazakh immigrants moving to the city from the surrounding countryside.

 In 1999, the official name was changed from Aktyubinsk to Aktobe by presidential decree, as part of a nationwide effort to support the Kazakh language.

-On May 17, 2011 Aktobe was the site of one of Kazakhstan's first terrorist attacks, when a suicide bomber blew himself up in the headquarters of the local national security services.
+On May 17, 2011, Aktobe was the site of one of Kazakhstan's first terrorist attacks, when a suicide bomber blew himself up in the headquarters of the local national security services, injuring two people.
 Some analysts have interpreted this as a sign of increasing instability in the oil-rich, but socially unequal, region.

 Further attacks by suspected Islamist militants occurred on June 5–6, 2016.

 Geography

-Aktobe Region is located in Western Kazakhstan, and is the second largest region by area in Kazakhstan.
+Aktobe Region is located in western Kazakhstan, and is the second largest region by area in Kazakhstan.
 The city of Aktobe is located where the Kargala and Ilek rivers meet.
 It is in the north-central part of Aktobe Region.
 The Russian city of Orenburg is located some 200 km to the northwest, while the Russian city of Orsk is about 150 km to the northeast.
 The area around the city of Aktobe is mostly flat steppe, with low hills rising to the northeast.
 Other rivers, such as the Emba and the Ural River, flow through the region.
 The region is bordered on the south by the Aral Sea.
 The natural vegetation cover around Aktobe city is steppe, while the southern parts of the region are semi-desert.